Why this Korean staple is also a wonderfood (plus a kimchi recipe)

 Here at Body Ecology, we’re excited about the attention kimchi is getting in the media because it increases awareness about fermented foods and beverages in general.

 Have you ever wanted to try fermenting vegetables at home?
-Become a home-expert on your gut.
+Become a home-fermenting expert.

 Kimchi recipe: How to make easy, gut-friendly Korean kimchi